ovotech/go-sync/README.md

 }
 ```

-### Init

-While we recommend using `New` to create an adapter in most cases, some plugins may provide an `Init` function for
-instantiating them too.
-Init functions are intended for programmatically creating adapters either via environment
-variables or some other dynamic configuration.

 ## Sync 🔄

 Sync is the logic that powers the automation.
 It accepts a source adapter, and synchronises it with destination